Advanced Cloquet Field Session

 This course builds student knowledge and skills in remote sensing and sampling and measurement methods for inventory, mapping, monitoring and analysis of forest and related natural resources.
 Students conduct exercises in field data collection and image interpretation, data synthesis and reporting, and learn about resource survey design options.
-These exercises expose students to a range of approaches and technologies for data capture, analysis, and reporting.
+These exercises expose students to a range of approaches and technologies for data capture, analysis and reporting.
 Problems considered range from describing trees and stands on the Cloquet Forestry Center to larger landscape and regional levels and issues from describing land use, resource condition, future condition, and management practices, including the impact of practices.
-Prerequisites for undergraduate students: FNRM 3218 and FNRM 3262 or instructor consent.
+Prerequisites for undergraduate students: FNRM 3218 and 3262 or instructor consent.

-FNRM 4521 (2 credits) and FNRM 5621 (1 credit) – Field Applications of Timber Harvesting and Road Planning, Charlie Blinn, Instructor
+FNRM 4521 (2 credits) and FNRM 5621 (1 credit/graduate students only) – Field Applications of Timber Harvesting and Road Planning, Charlie Blinn, Instructor

 Students learn about the process of planning and conducting timber harvesting and forest road design considering the economic, environmental, and social influences which impact those operations.
 The intent is to present and discuss those issues in the context of implementing natural resource management plans.
 Course emphasis is on providing field-based experiences with the various aspects of timber harvesting and road planning.
 As site and stand conditions, landowner objectives, regulations, and other factors vary across the landscape, there are a variety of approaches used to accomplish timber harvesting and road planning.
 The course will address many of the different methods, presenting more detail for some than others.
-The course includes field trips to forests managed by public and private landowners to view on-the-ground practices.
+The course includes field trips to forests managed by public and private landowners to view on-the ground practices.
 Grading is based on four exercises (application of forest management guidelines, timber appraisal, road design, and timber sale design) and a final exam.
-Prerequisites for undergraduate students: FNRM 3411, FNRM 3431 or instructor consent.
+Prerequisites for undergraduate students: FNRM 3411 and 3431, or instructor consent.

 Registration is online.
 If you do not fulfill course prerequisites, you will need to get permission from the faculty member(s) in charge of the course.